John T. Skelly: Later life

-In addition to his distinguished career as a reporter he served as advisor and speech writer for U.S. presidents of both political parties who sought his insights and assistance in delicate matters concerning intelligence operations and international relations.
+Skelly served as an advisor and speech writer for 13 U.S. Republican and Democrat presidents.

 At various times during his career, Skelly was a correspondent for the now defunct Washington Star, a publicist for the Pan-American Coffee Bureau, and a special assistant to two Secretaries General of the Organization of American States.
 He was also Washington Bureau Chief for Puerto Rico’s largest newspaper, El Nuevo Dia.
 He died on November 8, 2016 in Fort Lauderdale, Florida, just seventeen days before Castro would die himself.

 Personal life

-He married Lucy Alexander Freeman in 1953, with whom he was to father seven children.
+He married Lucy Alexander Freeman in 1953, with whom he was to father seven children: Annee Hayden Skelly Reed Rhodes Martin, John Thomas Skelly Jr, Elizabeth "Beth" Skelly Borgman, Patricia "Patti" Mary Skelly Grove, Christopher Martin Skelly, Lucy "Rita" Alexander Skelly Maranda Brown, and Louis Joseph Skelly (Feb 16, 1961 – June 10, 1991).
+He was also the grandfather of Andrew Howard Weilgus, Thor Daniel Grove, Patrick Ransom Borgman, Jessee Maranda, Benjamin Reed, Eric Steven Grove, Douglas James "Jamee" Borgman, Marguerite Colleen Borgman Allen, Louie Jackson Maranda Brown, and the great grandfather of Lilly Reed, Hayden Reed, Liam Maranda, Trevor Maranda, Ava Rose Weilgus, Connor James Borgman, Mason Alexander Borgman, and Dagne Grove.
 He referred to himself as an “American Cuban,” or one of the more generic “bamboo Americans”, children born of American parents who grew up in Latin America.